rsiyanwal/dynamic-deployment/Day 1: Docker/README.md

 kich........   myapp_consumer   replicated   2/2        consumer:latest
 atew........   myapp_producer   replicated   1/1        producer:latest   *:5000->5000/tcp
 ```
 It means that 1 producer service and 2 consumer services are running successfully.
 But where exactly are they running (which service at what node)?
-First let's check the Producer service:
+First, let's check the Producer service:
 ```
 docker service ps myapp_producer
 ```